apache/flink/docs/dev/table/streaming/time_attributes.md

 Processing Time
 ---------------

 Processing time allows a table program to produce results based on the time of the local machine.
-It is the simplest notion of time but does not provide determinism.
-It neither requires timestamp extraction nor watermark generation.
+It is the simplest notion of time, but it will generate non-deterministic results.
+Processing time does not require timestamp extraction or watermark generation.

 There are three ways to define a processing time attribute.